Find Your Breath

 A post on advocacy and what it means as a treatment provider, as coach, as a mentor, a friend, and a colleague.

 Let’s change it up.
-Let’s go the other way.
+Let’s go another way.
 Everyone gets a seat in the circle.
 Let’s create new from the ancient.

 “What would love do?” seems to be the most important question facing me, our communities, and humanity.
 Living and learning from a love-founded system is what humanity needs.

-The current systems are crumbling.
-People (showing up to work with me) learn how to advocate for themselves, how to identify their own needs, how to explore personal value systems, how to speak their strengths, and how to trust their inner wisdom.
-They are thirsty for change.
+What if we pivot just a little bit and create something new?
+People get to learn how to advocate for themselves, how to identify their own needs, how to explore personal value systems, how to speak their strengths, and how to trust their inner wisdom.
+How thirsty for change are we?

 As he coaches people into cold plunges, a friend of mine says, “find your breath.”
 This is where we can begin again.
 We can find each other in the breath.
 To advocate for clients, ourselves, and each other means highlighting strengths and teaching there is nothing outside of us more valuable than what we have inside of us.
 Find your breath.

-We have unlimited, unconditional love.
-Our most important assets are those within – love, hope, trust, and on and on.
+Our most important assets are those within – courage, love, hope, trust.
 We arrived here perfectly complete.
 There is nothing to do that is more important or more valuable than to remember our truth and connect with each other.
 That, my friends, is how I advocate for myself and in turn advocate for my clients.

 Just for a moment, I invite you to take a pause.
 Find your breath.
 Find your pulse.
 Enjoy the ecstasy and abundance in the breath and in the pulse.
 In.
 Out.